Relationships and Intimacy

 We encourage you to communicate!
 With your partner, your doctor, your health care team, your friends, your family, your support network – talk to them authentically and honestly about what is on your mind.
 Tackle issues with compassion and empathy.

-Click here to read our downloadable brochure to help you navigate relationships and intimacy when living with IBD.
+Click on the image below in order to download a brochure to help you navigate relationships and intimacy when living with IBD.

 Click the video below to learn more about sexuality and intimacy for people living with Crohn's or colitis.